Tener/haskore-guide/doc/wow_3.markdown

 	   drum -> Duration.T -> RhyMusic.T drum instr
 	toMusicDefaultAttr drm dr = toMusic drm dr na

-So we use `toMusic` or `toMusicDefaultAttr` function to generate drums.
+So we use `toMusic` or `toMusicDefaultAttr` to generate drums.
 You might have noticed that there is something different then how we generate from melody.
 Let's recap:

 from Melody